 Writing as a process rather than a product

 Many students and teachers treat writing as a product, putting emphasis on the text itself.
-This effect is often enhance by setting a grade on a writing assignment and then moving on to the next unit.
+This effect is often enhanced by setting a grade on a writing assignment and then moving on to the next unit.

 Writing is better viewed as a process, where what you write is just a milestone on your journey towards better writing ability.
 This usually means that you write fewer texts, but that you work more with each one.
 The goal is learning, after all, not writing a certain number of characters.